Third threshold, “Water Conservation Strongly Requested,” is reached;

 River flows in the Pomperaug River have hit the third and final trigger in the low-flow operations plan.
-As called for in the plan, the Heritage Village Water Company, the Pomperaug River Watershed Coalition and the Town of Southbury are strongly requesting that the community, including residents, businesses and public agencies in the Pomperaug River Basin, voluntarily step up their water conservation efforts because of low flows in the river.
+As called for in the plan, Connecticut Water’s Heritage Village Division, the Pomperaug River Watershed Coalition and the Town of Southbury are strongly requesting that the community, including residents, businesses and public agencies in the Pomperaug River Basin, voluntarily step up their water conservation efforts because of low flows in the river.

 This is the last of three possible action levels identified in the plan.
-Customers of the Heritage Village Water Company and private well owners are always encouraged to use water wisely.
+Customers of the Heritage Village water system that serves customers in Middlebury, Oxford and Southbury, and private well owners are always encouraged to use water wisely.
 Now that the “water conservation strongly requested” action level has been reached, they are being asked to increase their water conservation efforts.
 Private wells and public water supplies in the area draw water from the Pomperaug Aquifer, which can affect river flows.

 While Heritage Village Water continues to have adequate water supplies to meet the daily needs of customers and provide the public with fire protection, it strongly requests that customers do what they can to reduce water usage to safeguard the health and habitat of the Pomperaug River.
 Heritage Village Water, the Pomperaug River Watershed Coalition and the Town of Southbury are depending on the public’s interest in safeguarding the Pomperaug River and its ecosystem to honor the latest conservation request.

-The companies are local water utilities, regulated by the Connecticut Public Utilities Regulatory Authority, which combined provide water services to more than 104,000 customers in 60 Connecticut towns and wastewater services to 3,000 customers in the town of Southbury, Connecticut.
+Connecticut Water is a public water and wastewater utility regulated by the Connecticut Public Utilities Regulatory Authority that provides water service to more than 350,000 people in 60 Connecticut communities and wastewater service to 10,000 people in Southbury, Connecticut.

 The towns served are Ashford, Avon, Beacon Falls, Bethany, Bolton, Brooklyn, Burlington, Canton, Chester, Clinton, Colchester, Columbia, Coventry, Deep River, Durham, East Granby, East Haddam, East Hampton, East Windsor, Ellington, Enfield, Essex, Farmington, Griswold, Guilford, Haddam, Hebron, Killingly, Killingworth, Lebanon, Madison, Manchester, Mansfield, Marlborough, Middlebury, Naugatuck, Old Lyme, Old Saybrook, Oxford, Plainfield, Plymouth, Portland, Prospect, Simsbury, Somers, South Windsor, Southbury, Stafford, Stonington, Suffield, Thomaston, Thompson, Tolland, Vernon, Voluntown, Waterbury, Westbrook, Willington, Windsor Locks and Woodstock.